This topic describes how to track data changes from a Data Management (DMS) logical database by using Data Transmission Service (DTS).

 - Wait until the Success Rate becomes 100%.
 Then, click Next: Purchase Instance.

-- Subscription: You can pay for your subscription when you create an instance.
-We recommend that you select the subscription billing method for long-term use because it is more cost-effective than the pay-as-you-go billing method.
-You can save more costs with longer subscription periods.
+- Subscription: You pay for the instance when you create an instance.
+The subscription billing method is more cost-effective than the pay-as-you-go billing method for long-term use.
+You are offered lower prices for longer subscription periods.

 - Pay-as-you-go: A pay-as-you-go instance is billed on an hourly basis.
-We recommend that you select the pay-as-you-go billing method for short-term use.
-If you no longer require your pay-as-you-go instance, you can release it to reduce costs.
+The pay-as-you-go billing method is suitable for short-term use.
+If you no longer require a pay-as-you-go instance, you can release it to reduce costs.

 Billing Type of Change Tracking Instance

-If you select the subscription billing method, you can select only USD 120 per month for configuration fee (no data traffic fee) as the billing type of the change tracking instance.
+If you select the subscription billing method, Billing Type for Change Tracking Instance is set to USD 120 per month for configuration fee (no data traffic fee).

 - Read and select Data Transmission Service (Pay-as-you-go) Service Terms.